Policy and handbook

 - The use of University-related personal data by students should be limited to the minimum consistent with the achievement of academic objectives.
 Wherever possible data should be anonymised so that students are not able to identify the subject.

 More information can be found in section 13 of the Handbook.

 Data subject rights

-The GDPR and the Act contain eight data subject rights the University must comply with – the rights to information (see Privacy Notices section), subject access, to rectification, to object, to erasure, to portability, to restrict processing and in relation to automated decision-making and profiling.
+The UK GDPR and the DPA contain eight data subject rights the University must comply with – the rights to information (see Privacy Notices section), subject access, to rectification, to object, to erasure, to portability, to restrict processing and in relation to automated decision-making and profiling.
 These rights can be restricted for personal data used in research.

 Subject access requests and the right to data portability

 Individuals have the right to request to see or receive copies of any information the University holds about them, and in certain circumstances to have that data provided in a structured, commonly used and machine readable format so it can be forwarded to another data controller.
 The University must respond to these requests within four weeks.